Empowering women to love what their minds and bodies can do

 Pay it back

 In addition, Studio 37 will be created as environmentally as possible.
 The Gym will eventually be solar powered, with solar providing power for the electricity for at least 6 months of the year.
 For the rest of the year our electricity will be supplied by Bulb, the UK’s biggest green energy supplier.
-Water will be provided from our on site borehole and members will be encouraged not to use single use plastic.
+Water will be provided from our on site borehole and members are encouraged not to use single use plastic.